Food Desert Retail Strategy

 - Supermarket must have at least 500 square feet dedicated to the sale of fruits and vegetables and have at least 500 square feet dedicated to the sale of other perishable goods including meat, seafood, and dairy products

-To determine if a location is in a food desert incentive area, please visit CityView and type in the address in the search box on the left hand side of the page.
+To determine if a location is in a grocery store incentive area, please visit CityView and type in the address in the search box on the left hand side of the page.
 For more information, visit the Baltimore Development Corporation.